-- 203. The Lakenheath Cumulative Traffic Study prepared independently to consider the potential cumulative impact of development upon the local transport network did not identify that any significant improvements or other alterations would be required to junctions close to the SPA designation (i.e. junctions to the north and south of Lakenheath onto the A1065 Brandon to Mildenhall Road).
-Accordingly, the highways mitigation arising from the proposed developments at Lakenheath would have no impacts upon the SPA. - 204.
+- 187. The Lakenheath Cumulative Traffic Study prepared independently to consider the potential cumulative impact of development upon the local transport network did not identify that any significant improvements or other alterations would be required to junctions close to the SPA designation (i.e. junctions to the north and south of Lakenheath onto the A1065 Brandon to Mildenhall Road).
+Accordingly, the highways mitigation arising from the proposed developments at Lakenheath would have no impacts upon the SPA. - 188.
 The potential impacts to the SPA from these development proposals (alone and in-combination with other projects) arise from potential increased recreational pressure.
 Lakenheath lacks sufficient quantities of large public open spaces that are attractive to dog walkers.
 The site that is readily available for public use is at Maidscross Hill, but this site is a designated SSSI and is in an unfavourable condition owing at least in part to the level and nature of its recreational use.
 The planning application proposes a policy compliant level of public open space to serve the 375 dwellings proposed (and sufficient playing field land to serve the primary school).
-In this case, however, the applicants are proposing to provide large additional areas of land to act as a 'Suitable Alternative Natural Greenspace' to offset recreational pressures upon the SPA.
+In this case, however, the applicants are proposing to provide large additional areas of land to act as a 'Suitable Alternative Natural Greenspace' (SANG) to off-set recreational pressures upon the SPA.
 Not only is this designed to provide for the recreational needs of the occupants of the application site, but it will also be freely accessible and attractive to occupiers of the other new housing developments (particularly those located to the north of the village) and existing residents.
 This in turn would help to alleviate recreational pressures upon the SPA and Maidscross Hill.
-The provision of the SANG land (which would be provided in full by this development and not shared with other developments) is an important and significant benefit of these planning application proposals and adds substantial weight in support of the scheme. - 205.
-Natural England has advised there are unlikely to be significant effects upon the Special Areas of Conservation designations to the east of Lakenheath. - 206.
-Officers conclude that the applications proposals are acceptable in terms of their potential impacts upon European (SPA and SAC) and Nationally (SSSI's) designated sites, with particularly strong benefits being realised indirectly to the Maidscross Hill SSSI to the south of the application site.
+The provision of the SANG land (which would be provided in full by this development and not shared with other developments) is an important and significant benefit of these planning application proposals.
+The applicant has latterly provided a 'concept plan' for the SANG land to illustrate how it might be provided.
+This is a requirement of the recently adopted Site Allocations Local Plan (Policy SA8(b) - criteria A).
+The provision of the SANG is to be secured via a S106 Agreement. - 189.
+Natural England has advised there are unlikely to be significant effects upon the Special Areas of Conservation designations to the east of Lakenheath and the Council's Appropriate Assessment reaches the same conclusions. - 190.
+Officers conclude that the applications proposals are acceptable in terms of their potential impacts upon European (SPA and SAC) and Nationally (SSSI's) designated sites in isolation and in-combination with other plans and projects.
+The proposals comply with the strict requirements of Core Strategy Policy CS2 and Policy SA8 of the Site Allocations Local Plan.
+The application proposals would lead give rise to particularly strong benefits being realised indirectly to the Maidscross Hill SSSI to the south of the application site.